PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 gcloud docker -- push gcr.io/my-gcp-project/my-kube-scheduler:1.0
 ```

-## Define a Kubernetes Deployment for the scheduler
+## Define a PlaidCloud Deployment for the scheduler

 Now that you have your scheduler in a container image, create a pod
-configuration for it and run it in your Kubernetes cluster.
+configuration for it and run it in your PlaidCloud cluster.
 But instead of creating a pod
 directly in the cluster, you can use a [Deployment](/docs/concepts/workloads/controllers/deployment/)
 for this example.
 A [Deployment](/docs/concepts/workloads/controllers/deployment/) manages a
 [Replica Set](/docs/concepts/workloads/controllers/replicaset/) which in turn manages the pods,